Gabriella439/slides/simple-twitter/slides.md

 * Single-page applications (e.g. `gmail.com`)

-  HTML is served only once for the initial page load, but after that JavaScript code communicates with the server on the user's behalf using JSON
+  HTML is served only once for the initial page load, but after that JavaScript code communicates with the server on the user's behalf using (usually) JSON

   ```haskell
   { path : List Text, input : < GET : JSON | POST : JSON | … > } → JSON